 Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
-This conformity determination report, as well as the applicable MTP/TIP amendments, were made available for public review and comment by the IMPO between February 1, 2022 and February 15, 2022, and during a public hearing on February 16, 2022 at the Indianapolis MPO Transportation Policy Committee Meeting.
+This conformity determination report, as well as the applicable MTP amendments, were made available for public review and comment by the IMPO between July 31 and August 14, 2023.
+TIP amendments, were made available for public review and comment by the IMPO between August 5 and August 15, 2023.
+All amendments were considered during a public hearing on August 16, 2023 at the Indianapolis MPO Transportation Policy Committee Meeting.